lex00/cloudformation_dataclasses/docs/IMPORT_WORKFLOW.md

 # Third-Party CloudFormation Template Import Workflow

 A reusable, agentic workflow for importing third-party CloudFormation templates into the `cloudformation_dataclasses` project.
-This workflow uses the linter to discover missing types/enums, improves the generator/linter/docs in real-time, and produces well-documented examples with tests.
+This workflow produces well-documented examples with tests.

 ## Setup Questions